 You do not have to wait for an official recall of a product before seeking compensation for injuries caused by a defective product.
 The companies responsible for defective products may still be held liable for injuries that their products caused.

 The product liability lawyers at the Butler Law Firm in Atlanta have extensive experience with claims related to defective products.
-Call us or contact us online if you believe we can help you.
-Talking with us is free.
+If you’ve suffered a defective product injury, contact us online.
+Your initial consultation is free.